About Conference

 Track 12: Solar Astronomy

 The Sun, or Sol, is the star at the center of the Solar System.
-It is a nearly perfect sphere of hot plasma, with internal convective motion that generates a magnetic field via a dynamo process.

 Track 13: Stellar Astronomy